 Deciding to use AAC

 If you cannot reliably communicate everything you have to say using your own speech, you may want to consider AAC.
-AAC is not reserved just for people with no useful speech.
+AAC is not reserved just for people with speech impediments or with no useful speech.
 In fact, the “augmentative” in AAC refers to using materials or techniques to supplement existing natural speech.
 “Alternative” refers to completely replacing natural speech, if it is not possible at all (Vanderheiden and Yoder, 1986).

 There are many reasons why people may need AAC.
 Many text-based AAC users have acquired or progressive conditions that result in loss of speech.
 Others may have lifelong disabilities that make it hard for new listeners to understand their speech.
 Some people who can usually speak fluently may sometimes lose speech.